-We’ve seen that new teachers generally start with a student test group.
+We’ve seen that new teachers generally start with a single class of students.
 That seems like a wise tactic for trying out any new educational tool.
-This comes down to the teacher inviting a subset of their class.
-Usually we see around 15 students joining a class for 2-3 weeks.
+Usually we see around 15-20 students joining a class for 2-3 weeks.
 This would give sufficient time to set an assignment and give students the full learning experience as well as receive sufficient feedback.

 Once the study test group has been found successful you will introduce Seneca to your other classes.
 Here it becomes important to name your classes in a way that you separate KS3, KS4, GCSE and A level.
 We would recommend to use naming such as Year 9a, Year9b, Year 10a, etc.